 You must upload the following in the supporting documents section.
-(Please use only the following formats- pdf, word, jpeg or excel.
-We can only guarantee these formats will be accepted)
+Please use only the following formats: PDF, Word, jpg or Excel.
+We can only guarantee these formats will be accepted.

 - Curriculum Vitae (CV)

-Maximum value is $2,500, payable in instalments of $1,250 payable for each full-time enrolled trimester up to maximum value of the scholarship.
+Maximum value is $5,000, paid in instalments.
+Instalments of $2,500 are payable for each full-time enrolled trimester up to maximum value of the scholarship.

-Payments are made within six weeks after the Census Date subject to satisfying the scholarship’s Terms and conditions.
+Payments are made up to six weeks after the census date subject to satisfying the scholarship’s terms and conditions.

 Since graduating from Griffith University in 1987 with a Bachelor of Commerce, Mr Karl Morris celebrates an outstanding career.
 His passion for the business world along with his drive and commitment to the community has seen him achieve incredible successes.

-- Remain enrolled on a full-time basis, with a Financial Planning major and in the degree for which the scholarship was awarded
+- remain enrolled on a full-time basis, with a Financial Planning major and in the degree for which the scholarship was awarded

 Applications, including supporting documentation, must be completed and submitted by the closing date.